What is hydroxychloroquine?

 Dosing recommendations in lupus erythematosus

-Although maximum doses were previously calculated on ideal body weight and advised not to exceed 6.5 mg/kg/d, dosing is now recommended not to exceed 5.0 mg/kg/d actual body weight.
-However, this may require adjustment in obese patients as the maximum daily dose should not exceed 400 mg/d.
+For the treatment of cutaneous lupus erythematosus, the usual dose range is 200–400 mg daily until a therapeutic response is achieved.
+Although maximum doses were previously calculated on the patient's ideal body weight and advised not to exceed 6.5 mg/kg/days, dosing is now recommended not to exceed 5.0 mg/kg/days actual body weight.
+However, this recommendation may require adjustment in obese patients as the maximum daily dose should not exceed 400 mg/days.

 Dosing recommendations in porphyria cutanea tarda

-In the treatment of porphyria cutanea tarda, 100 mg hydroxychloroquine should be prescribed twice weekly for one month, then 200 mg/day until plasma porphyrin levels are normal for at least a month.
+In the treatment of porphyria cutanea tarda, hydroxychloroquine 100 mg should be prescribed twice weekly for one month, then 200 mg/day until plasma porphyrin levels are normal for at least a month.
 Initial higher doses may lead to hepatotoxicity as a result of rapid mobilisation of hepatic porphyrin stores.

-There are no dosage adjustments provided in the manufacturer’s labelling for renal or hepatic impairment.
-However, dose reduction may be needed in patients with severe renal impairment.
+There are no dosage adjustments provided in the manufacturer’s labelling for renal or hepatic impairment; however, dose reduction may be needed in patients with severe renal impairment.